Skip to main content

 General questions

 Real world evidence suggests moderate to high vaccine effectiveness at preventing severe illness, such as hospitalization and death, which is sustained out to at least 6 months in most populations aged 12 years and older, including in older and frail populations.
-There is some decline in overall effectiveness noted in older adults (such as those 80 years of age and over) and residents in long term care homes over time, although protection against severe outcomes appears to be more durable than protection against infection.4 See information below regarding hybrid immunity.
+There is some decline in overall effectiveness noted in older adults (such as those 80 years of age and over) and residents in long term care homes over time, although protection against severe outcomes appears to be more durable than protection against infection.2 There are limited follow-up studies evaluating VE following vaccination with updated COVID-19 vaccines during the fall/winter 2023-2024 vaccination campaigns; however, emerging evidence suggests that waning VE against symptomatic infection may occur in the first 4 months, similar to previous COVID-19 vaccines.1

 In the current epidemiological context of the COVID-19 pandemic, individuals who have developed immunity against COVID-19 have done so through one of the following circumstances:

-Evidence demonstrates that hybrid immunity may provide superior protection against COVID-19 compared to vaccination or previous infection alone.8 In a vaccinated individual, infection acts as a “dose” to increase neutralizing antibodies and may induce broader antibodies that respond better to variants.
-Evidence is emerging that vaccinated individuals who had been infected also demonstrate increased T cell proliferation and broadened T cell responses9 as well as increased neutralizing antibodies, compared to those without a history of infection.10 It is also noted that the level of B cell response significantly increases when individuals who have received two or three doses of COVID-19 vaccine also had a prior Omicron infection, compared to those who received two or three doses of COVID-19 vaccine but had not been infected with the Omicron strain.11 Hybrid immunity may provide better protection against reinfection with variants of concern (including Omicron).10 Available evidence suggests protection from infection is variant dependent.
-For instance, infection with Omicron BA.1 most efficiently neutralizes subsequent BA.1 infections, followed by BA.2, BA.2.13 and BA.2.12.1, while the protection for subsequent infection with BA.4 and/or BA.5 sublineages would be less effective.
-However, those who were infected with the Omicron strain and were also vaccinated had higher neutralizing antibody responses against Omicron sublineages compared to those who had history of infection with the Omicron strain and were unvaccinated.11 It should be noted, however, that infection-induced responses vary much more widely than vaccine-induced, thus reliance on infection-induced immunity alone is risky.
-Vaccination is still the safest and most reliable way to induce protection against severe COVID-19.8
+Evidence demonstrates that hybrid immunity may provide superior protection against COVID-19 compared to vaccination or previous infection alone, particularly when hybrid immunity is in the context of a recent infection.1, 4 In a vaccinated individual, infection acts as a “dose” to increase neutralizing antibodies and may induce broader antibodies that respond better to variants.
+Evidence is emerging that vaccinated individuals who had been infected also demonstrate increased T cell proliferation and broadened T cell responses5 as well as increased neutralizing antibodies, compared to those without a history of infection.6 It is also noted that the level of B cell response significantly increases when individuals who have received two or three doses of COVID-19 vaccine also had a prior Omicron infection, compared to those who received two or three doses of COVID-19 vaccine but had not been infected with the Omicron strain.7 Hybrid immunity may provide better protection against reinfection with variants of concern (including Omicron)6 and available evidence suggests protection from infection is variant dependent.7 It should be noted, however, that infection-induced responses vary much more widely than vaccine-induced, thus reliance on infection-induced immunity alone is risky.
+Vaccination is still the safest and most reliable way to induce protection against severe COVID-19.4

 Co-administration of COVID-19 vaccines with other vaccines is in accordance with NACI recommendations, general best practices for immunization, and is supported by the US Center for Disease Control and Prevention and the World Health Organization.

 Data from recent studies also support the co-administration of COVID-19 and influenza vaccines.
-These studies have found co-administration to be safe and the immune response towards all influenza strains and the SARS-CoV-2 spike protein with co-administration is generally non-inferior to that seen when either vaccine is administered alone.15-21 There are also data to support the co-administration of COVID-19 vaccine and pneumococcal polysaccharide 23 vaccine.9 The overall rate of solicited local and systemic adverse events was similar between subjects who received COVID-19 and influenza vaccine and those who received the COVID-19 vaccine alone.
-The adverse events reported were mostly mild-to-moderate and self-limiting.21
+These studies have found co-administration to be safe and the immune response towards all influenza strains and the SARS-CoV-2 spike protein with co-administration is generally non-inferior to that seen when either vaccine is administered alone.12-18 There are also data to support the co-administration of COVID-19 vaccine and pneumococcal polysaccharide 23 vaccine.5 Most studies that evaluated the concurrent administration of COVID-19 vaccine found no safety issues compared to separate administration.
+In some studies, increased reactogenicity was noted when COVID-19 and influenza vaccines were given together, compared to just getting the influenza vaccine alone.
+However, reactogenicity from concurrent administration of influenza and COVID-19 vaccines are comparable to COVID-19 vaccination alone.1 The adverse events reported were mostly mild-to-moderate and self-limiting.18

-Co-administration has several potential benefits, including improved patient convenience and compliance, simplified immunization schedules, fewer missed opportunities to vaccinate, reduced costs, and logistical advantages.21 Co-administration reduces barriers to the provision of routine childhood immunizations and seasonal influenza immunization.4
+Co-administration has several potential benefits, including improved patient convenience and compliance, simplified immunization schedules, fewer missed opportunities to vaccinate, reduced costs, and logistical advantages.18 Co-administration reduces barriers to the provision of routine childhood immunizations and seasonal influenza immunization.2

 No. COVID-19 vaccines do not cause infertility and there is no scientific reason to believe that they will.
-Recent studies have shown that COVID-19 vaccines do not impact fertility.22, 23
+Recent studies have shown that COVID-19 vaccines do not impact fertility.19, 20

 The minimum age for COVID-19 immunization is 6 months (not 24 weeks).
-For premature infants, chronological age based on actual birth date should be used as opposed to corrected age.25
+For premature infants, chronological age based on actual birth date should be used as opposed to corrected age.22

-COVID-19 vaccination among pregnant people remains a priority.26
+COVID-19 vaccination among pregnant people remains a priority.23

 Pregnancy is a higher risk period for complications from COVID-19 infection.
-Pregnant people are more likely to be hospitalized and admitted to intensive care compared to their non-pregnant age-matched peers.4, 26 Infants born to mothers infected with COVID-19 are also at higher risk of severe outcomes, including stillbirth, admission to the neonatal intensive care unit, and death.26, 27
+Pregnant people are more likely to be hospitalized and admitted to intensive care compared to their non-pregnant age-matched peers.2, 23 Infants born to mothers infected with COVID-19 are also at higher risk of severe outcomes, including stillbirth, admission to the neonatal intensive care unit, and death.23, 24

 Pregnant people with complete or boosted vaccine doses had reduced risk for severe symptoms, complications, and death.

-Although, the primary indication for administration of COVID-19 vaccination is for maternal protection, IgG antibodies from the pregnant person are transferred to the fetus.
+Although the primary indication for administration of COVID-19 vaccination is for maternal protection, IgG antibodies from the pregnant person are transferred to the fetus.
 This provides passive immunity to the newborn, which may reduce the risk of infection for the infant during their first several months of life.
-SARS-CoV-2 vaccination during pregnancy has not been shown to increase the risk of miscarriage, congenital anomalies, preterm delivery or other adverse perinatal outcomes.28, 29
+Recent data on hospitalization of children 17 years of age and younger in the US has found hospitalization to be highest amongst children 4 years of age and under.
+Furthermore, for those 4 years of age and younger, rates of hospitalization were highest among infants younger than 6 months which highlights the importance of passive immunity as there are no COVID-19 vaccines approved for this age group.25 COVID-19 vaccination during pregnancy has not been shown to increase the risk of miscarriage, congenital anomalies, preterm delivery or other adverse perinatal outcomes.26, 27

 Although not required, people who recently had SARS-CoV-2 infection (i.e., tested positive for COVID-19 by PCR or rapid antigen test) may consider delaying COVID-19 vaccination by 3-6 months from symptom onset or, for asymptomatic cases, from the time of the positive test.
-The longer interval between infection and vaccination may result in a better immune response and longer-lasting protection against Omicron and its variants, and the likelihood of reinfection during this period of time is small.
-This suggested interval between SARS-CoV-2 infection and COVID-19 vaccination is intended to serve as a guide and is based on the available evidence on the safety, effectiveness and timing of vaccination following infection, immunological principles, and expert opinion.32 However, an individual's biological and social risk factors for exposure (e.g., local epidemiology, circulation of VOCs, living settings) and risk of severe disease should be taken into account when deciding whether to delay vaccination up to 3-6 months after infection.32, 33
+The longer interval between infection and vaccination may result in a better immune response and longer-lasting protection against SARS-CoV-2, and the likelihood of reinfection during this period of time is small.
+This suggested interval between SARS-CoV-2 infection and COVID-19 vaccination is intended to serve as a guide and is based on the available evidence on the safety, effectiveness and timing of vaccination following infection, immunological principles, and expert opinion.30 However, an individual's biological and social risk factors for exposure (e.g., local epidemiology, circulation of VOCs, living settings) and risk of severe disease should be taken into account when deciding whether to delay vaccination up to 3-6 months after infection.30, 31

 For additional information, see the BC Immunization Manual, Appendix C: Contraindications and Precautions for Immunization.